-- Overwrite existing file this will give the file in the backup priority over the file on the hard disk. - Overwrite existing file if it is older this will give priority to the most recent file modification, whether it be in the backup or on the disk. - Do not overwrite existing file this will give the file on the hard disk priority over the file in the backup.
+Overwrite existing files - this will give the file in the backup priority over the file on the hard disk.

+- Overwrite an existing file if it is older this will give priority to the most recent file modification, whether it be in the backup or on the disk. - Do not overwrite existing files this will give the file on the hard disk priority over the file in the backup.